As Scared As – 35 Similes for Being Scared

 Example Sentence:

-- “While watching that scary movie, I was as jumpy as a frog on a sizzling sidewalk.”
+• “While watching that scary movie, I was as scared as a frog on a sizzling sidewalk.”

-- “His nerves were as jumpy as a frog on a hot sidewalk when he heard the unexpected knock at the door.”
+• “His nerves were as scared as a frog on a hot sidewalk when he heard the unexpected knock at the door.”

 Other Ways to Say:

-7. As scared as a chicken in a fox’s den
+As Scared as a Voice in a Silent Church

 Meaning: Describes a face drained of color due to extreme fear, often associated with shock or horror.